brettz9/eslint-config-ash-nazg/README.md

 Besides incorporating more from ESLint core, we also add rules from a few other (peer) dependencies.

-Besides being peer dependencies of `standard`, `eslint-plugin-promise` and `eslint-plugin-import` have some additional useful rules we apply.

-The list of browsers to support is not added in our use of `eslint-plugin-compat`, but it is a basic enough of a need to remind one of its need to be present (and to avoid needing to add the rule for it).
+- `eslint-plugin-compat` - Though its list of browsers to support is not added by our code, it is a basic enough of a need to remind one of its need to be present (and to avoid needing to add the rule for it).
+- `eslint-plugin-import` - Besides being peer dependencies of `standard`, this has some additional useful rules we apply.

-`eslint-plugin-jsdoc` provides a number of helpful rules for catching bad or incomplete JSDoc during development.
+- `eslint-plugin-jsdoc` - provides a number of helpful rules for catching bad or incomplete JSDoc during development.
 Note that we do not impose `require-jsdoc` except as a warning in `ash-nazg/sauron` mode, so `valid-jsdoc` and all of the `eslint-plugin-jsdoc` rules only apply for when JSDoc is used.
 We also avoid some of `eslint-plugin-jsdoc` stricter checking requirements for descriptions.

-Another basic use case is ensuring code snippets are linted, which is why `eslint-plugin-markdown` is expected.
+- `eslint-plugin-markdown` - Another basic use case is ensuring code snippets are linted, which is why this is expected.
 You may find its discussion of `overrides` helpful for tweaking rules for Markdown (and you may also wish to use `overrides`, for the `eslint-plugin-jsdoc` rule `check-examples` if you wish to lint your JSDoc examples according to different standards).
+- `eslint-plugin-promise` - Besides being peer dependencies of `standard`, this has some additional useful rules we apply.

 ## Deviations